fable-compiler/Fable/README.md

 ## Caveats

-- **Options** are erased in compiled code.
+- **Options are erased** in compiled code.
 This have several benefits like removing overhead and interact with native JS functions in a safer way (`null` will be `None`).
 However, it will lead to unexpected results if you do weird things like `Some null`.
 For practical purposes, Fabel considers `null`, `None`, `undefined` and `F# unit` to be the same thing.

 - At the moment, comparison for objects defaults to JS reference comparison so there's **no structure comparison** for records and unions, but this may change in the future upon users' feedback.

 - **Map and Set** default to the new ES6 Map and Set classes which must increase performance, but the downside is adding and removing operations are **mutable**.

+- When debugging the F# code using source maps you may see the debugger jump directly to the last expression in many functions.
+This is normal and due to the optimizations performed on the generated code.

 To know more, read [Semantics](docs/semantics.md).